alanwhite/sub-lic-spec/Sample_EULA.md

 1. You have read and understand this Agreement
 2. You agree to be bound by its terms and conditions
-3. You understand that Free Tier operates completely offline with no data collection
+3. You understand that Free Tier operates completely offline with no data collection and no device limits
 4. You understand that Premium Tier requires network connectivity for license validation
+5. You understand that Premium Tier has device limits based on your subscription tier
+6. You understand your responsibility to manage enrolled devices via the customer portal
+7. You understand that you must revoke devices via the portal to free up enrollment slots when at your device limit
+8. You understand that lost or stolen devices should be revoked immediately
-5. You consent to the Premium Tier data collection practices described herein (if subscribing)
+9. You consent to the Premium Tier data collection practices described herein (if subscribing)
-6. You are authorized to enter into this Agreement
+10. You are authorized to enter into this Agreement
-7. You are at least 18 years of age (or the age of majority in your jurisdiction)
+11. You are at least 18 years of age (or the age of majority in your jurisdiction)
-8. You understand that canceling Premium subscription reverts the Software to Free Tier
+12. You understand that canceling Premium subscription reverts the Software to Free Tier

 **IF YOU DO NOT AGREE TO THESE TERMS, DO NOT INSTALL OR USE THE SOFTWARE.**